mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 It must be possible to store the line coverage of a specific test case or test-run, because this information is important for safety-critical certifications.

+### `testcov.cov.branch`: Store branch coverage data

+It must be possible to store the branch coverage of a specific test case or test-run, because this information is important for safety-critical certifications.

 ### `testcov.cov.condition`: Store condition coverage data

 It must be possible to store the condition coverage of a specific test case or test-run,